-How are Roth 403(b) & 457(b) contributions made?
+How are Roth 403(b) account contributions made?

-Contributions made to a Roth account are after-tax deductions from your paycheck and are subject to limit coordination with traditional accounts.
+Contributions made to a Roth 403(b) account are after-tax deductions from your paycheck.
 Income taxes are not reduced by contributions you make to your account.
-All qualified distributions from Roth accounts are tax-free.
+All qualified distributions from Roth 403(b) accounts are tax-free.
 Any earnings on your deposits are not taxed as long as they remain in your account for five years from the date that your first Roth contribution was made.
-Roth 403(b) distributions may be taken if you are 591⁄2 (subject to plan document provisions) or at separation from service, while Roth 457(b) distributions may be taken once you have separated from service.